Being a single parent is not always a choice. In most cases, it is always fate. It comes with its own share of fun and challenges.

 Such struggles of being a single parent often deplete the parent of all energy to pursue their own interests.

-Children may also give a solo parent an emotionally tough time, especially when they realize that that you do not communicate with your partner.
+Children may also give a solo parent an emotionally tough time, especially when they realize that you do not communicate with your partner.

 They give you parallel information for their own selfish interests.
 You need to brace yourself for these single-parent issues and not let single parent stress crush your spirit.